MeghanathMC/DevLabs/project.md

 ---

-*This document serves as the comprehensive guide for the HackFolio project structure and development guidelines.*
+*This document serves as the comprehensive guide for the DevLabs project structure and development guidelines.*